Assorion/FNF-Assorion-Mirror/README.md

 Follow the <a href="https://github.com/FunkinCrew/Funkin#build-instructions">base game instructions</a> for compiling.
 (Flixel version <a href="https://lib.haxe.org/p/flixel/5.0.0/">`5.0.0`</a> or <a href="https://lib.haxe.org/p/flixel/4.11.0/">`4.11.0`</a> for compiling)

 > [!WARNING]
->I have recently tested Assorion Engine with the latest version of Haxe and Flixel, which seems to cause problems with the camera.
-At least for Assorion, please **downgrade** Flixel to <a href="https://lib.haxe.org/p/flixel/5.2.2/">5.2.2</a> (version I'm building this with) or lower.
-Fixes for this will be implemented soon.
+> Assorion engine has been tested with the most recent versions of Haxe & Flixel, Using these new version's will cause camera problems with Assorion engine, Please <ins>**downgrade**</ins> to Flixel <a href="https://lib.haxe.org/p/flixel/5.2.2/">`5.2.2`</a> or any version lower that the one specified.
+Fixes will be implemented eventually.

 > [!IMPORTANT]
->Also use <a href="https://lib.haxe.org/p/flixel-ui/">`flixel-ui 2.5.0`</a> & <a href="https://lib.haxe.org/p/flixel-addons/3.0.2/releasenotes">`flixel-addons 3.0.2`</a> otherwise game will not >compile, fixes may be implemented.
+>Also use <a href="https://lib.haxe.org/p/flixel-ui/">`flixel-ui 2.5.0`</a> & <a href="https://lib.haxe.org/p/flixel-addons/3.0.2/releasenotes">`flixel-addons 3.0.2`</a> otherwise game will not compile, fixes may be implemented.

 ## 💻 | Minimum Requirements